 Immigrants and refugees are welcome here

 Undocumented people build our community

 Undocumented educators teach here

 Undocumented students learn like everybody else

 We ALL support our undocumented and immigrant communities

 Staff assigned: Linda Mullen

-January status update: We are creating posters in PDF versions that will be ready for WEA members to download in February.
-We will promote them, and the messages, quarterly.
+March RA update: We created posters in PDF versions that are available to WEA members now at Advocate for immigrant and refugee students (washingtonea.org), under the "Make your students feel welcome" section.
+We are promoting them, and the messages, quarterly.
+The next set of posters will be available in late May.

 New Business Item No. 34- Adopted Mental Health Benefits Fair (Rupika Madhavan, Highline EA)

 Cost to WEA: Staff: \$23,700 (To be included in existing staffing budget)

 Non-staff: \$11,400 (New Cost)

 Cost to the State: None WEA Goals and Objectives: 1

 RECOMMENDATION(S)

 The WEA will:

 - 1. Develop a mental health benefits fair webinar and digital communications through existing means on mental health benefits for identity-based communities (Educators of Color, educators in the LGBTQ+ community, etc.) as well as a general mental health benefits fair webinar for all educators. - 2.
 Provide information about mental health insurance benefits. - 3.
 Show how to navigate the mental health care system, find appropriate providers, and what questions to ask providers to determine if they are a good fit. - 4.
 Provide information on how to advocate for yourself and holistic approaches to self-care (yoga, massage therapists, etc.).
-Staff assigned: Manny Bosser January status update: WEA has started the research associated with the content to conduct a successful webinar and communications strategy, including exploration of current mental health benefits, access to those benefits using the state healthcare system, and consideration of wellness plans.
+Staff assigned: Manny Bosser March RA update: WEA has started the research associated with the content to conduct a successful webinar and communications strategy, including exploration of current mental health benefits, access to those benefits using the state healthcare system, and consideration of wellness plans.
 Additionally, we have solicited the input and assistance from AON in meeting the intent of the NBI.
 New Business Item No. 35- Adopted Quarterly NBI Reports (Rupika Madhavan, Highline EA) Cost to WEA: Staff: \$1,700 (To be included in existing staffing budget) Non-staff: None Cost to the State: None WEA Goals and Objectives: 1 RECOMMENDATION(S) The WEA will send quarterly emails to all WEA members with the subject line, "2020 WEA RA NBI Progress Report", with a link to a living document of updates on the progress of NBIs that were adopted.
 This document will indicate: - 1.
 The number and recommended action(s) of each NBI. - 2.
 Specific actions from each NBI that have been completed. - 3.
 Date(s) those actions were completed.

-Staff assigned: Armand Tiberio January status update: We will email all members a link to the January 2021 NBI update document by February 1st.
+Staff assigned: Armand Tiberio March RA update: WEA will email all members a link to the March 2021 NBI update document.
 New Business Item No. 36-Adopted East Side Human and Civil Rights, Social Justice, and Equity Conference (Miguel Saldana, Pasco Association of Educators) Cost to WEA: Staff: \$56,100 (To be included in existing staffing budget) Non-staff: \$86,300 (New Cost) Cost to the State: None WEA Goals and Objectives: 3 RECOMMENDATION(S) The WEA will: